 Epson XP-352 (and XP-355) Pros and Cons

-Overall print quality of standard text and graphics is good.
-Photo quality is more subjective and depends on what type of ink you use – I’d say it as expected for a basic printer that is not really aimed at photo printing.
+The overall print quality of standard text and graphics in the Epson XP-352 is good.
+Photo quality is more subjective and depends on what type of ink you use – I’d say it as expected for a basic printer that is not really aimed at high quality photo printing.

 Draft print option (in printer settings) saves a lot of ink but only because it is so faint – this makes it hard to read (see bad points below).

 Easy set up – USB or wireless connection.
 The free Epson iPrint app allows direct printing from Android or iOS phones and tablets.

 Small footprint saves space.
-Choice of the same printer in white or black is a nice touch, so you can easily match it to your other devices/decor.
+Offering the same printer in a white or a black version is a nice touch, so you can more easily match with the colour scheme of your other devices or decor.

-Individual colour ink cartridges avoid waste (compared to a tri-colour cartridge where you have to throw away the whole cartridge even if only 1 colour is empty)
+Individual colour ink cartridges avoid waste (compared to a tri-colour cartridge where you have to throw away the whole cartridge if just 1 colour is empty)

 It is cheap to buy.
 Genuine Epson ink cartridges are quite expensive but see my review of cheap compatible inks which are widely available – these are what I use.

-Relatively slow colour printing – ok as long as you don’t plan to print lots of color documents every day.
+Relatively slow photo printing – fine if you don’t plan to print lots of photos every day.
 Acceptable for home use but not for a small office.

 The scanner lid hinges only lift up by about 7mm which makes it more difficult to scan from thicker items e.g. a hardback book.
-This is common on most cheap printers but is annoying – it can’t be that difficult or costly to make taller hinges that lift a lot higher.
+This is common on cheap printers but is annoying – it can’t be that difficult or costly to make taller hinges that lift a lot higher.
 But then I guess they wouldn’t sell as many standalone A4 scanners…

 Overall the Epson Home XP-352 or XP-355 is an excellent printer, for the price.
 It includes wireless, it’s an All In One, it’s small and it provides good quality standard printing.

-Keen photo printing users may want to look elsewhere (or use an online printing service) but, for basic home use with occasional photo prints, it does the job very well.
+Keen photo printing users may want to look elsewhere (or just use an online printing service) but, for home use with occasional photo prints, it does the job very well.